vinceumo/todo/tutorial.md

 });
 ```

-We are going to have 4 forms in our sidebar that we will toggle:
+We have 4 forms in our sidebar that we will toggle:

 1.  `"createNewList"`
-1.  `"editList"`
+2.  `"editList"`
-1.  `"createNewTodo"`
+3.  `"createNewTodo"`
-1.  `"editTodo"`
+4.  `"editTodo"`

-In our HTML we will conditionally render our forms depending on the value of `sidebarContentToShow`.
-To do so we are using the `v-if` directive that will allow us to render our block if a condition is true.
+In our HTML, we will conditionally render our forms depending on the value of `sidebarContentToShow`.
+To do so we are using the `v-if` directive.
+It will allow us to render our block if a condition is true.
 We need to uncomment our forms and add a `v-if` directive.

 ```html
 <div class="sidebar" v-bind:class="{'is-open' : isSidebarOpen}">